miker704/Strife/patches2.md

     - Made a channel injection redux dispatch function.
     - Made a channel injection redux dispatch variable which is received by server reducer to inject the channels into server redux state.
     - Made a backend function to create channels based on server template in channel controller.
+    - Moved a backup alternative create dm modal that uses fetch instead of redux dispatch to deprecated folder.

 ## Backend Changes